-"Soft voice of Cona!" replied the king, "tell him, he spreads his feast in vain.
-Let Fingal pour his spoils around me.
-Let him bend beneath my power.
-Let him give me the swords of his fathers; the shields of other times; that my children may behold them in my halls, and say, "These are the arms of Fingal."
-"Never shall they behold them in thy halls!" said the rising pride of the maid.
+spower.
+Let him give me the swords of his fathers: the shields of other times; that my children may be hold them in my halls, and say, "These are the arms of Fingal."
+"Never shall they behold them in thy halls! "said the rising pride of the maid.
 "They are in the hands of heroes, who never yielded in war.
 King of echoing Sora! the storm is gathering on our hills.
 Dost thou not foresee the fall of thy people, son of the distant land?"

 She came to Selma's silent halls.
-The king befield her downcast eyes.
+The king beheld her down-cast eyes.
 He rose from his place, in his strength.
 He shook his aged locks.
-He took the sounding mail of Trenmor.
-The darkbrown shield of his fathers.
-Darkness filled Selma's hall, when he stretched his hand to his spear: the ghosts of thousands were near, and foresaw the death of the people.
+He took the sounding mail of Treamor.
+The dark-brown shield of his fathers.
+Darkness filled Selma's hall, when he stretched his hand to his spear; the ghosts of thousands were near, and foresaw the death of the people.
 Terrible joy rose in the face of the aged heroes.
 They rushed to meet the foe.
-Their thoughts are on the deeds of othe, years; and on the fame that rises from death!
+Their thoughts are on the deeds of other years; and on the fame that rises from death!

 Now at Trathal's ancient tomb the dogs of the chase appeared.
 Fingal knew that his young heroes followed.
 He stopped in the midst of his course.
 Oscar appeared the first; then Morni's son, and Némi's race.
 Fercuth showed his gloomy form.
 Dermid spread his dark hair on wind.
 Ossian came the last.
 I hummed the song of other times.
 My spear supported my steps over the little streams.
 My thoughts were of mighty men.
 Fingal struck his bossy shield; and gave the dismal sign of war.
 A thousand swords at once, unsheathed, gleam on the waving heath.
 Three grey-haired sons of the song raise the tuneful, mournful voice.
-Deep and dark, with sounding steps, we rush, a gloomy ridge, along: like the shower of the storm, when it pours on a narrow vale.
+Deep and dark with sounding steps, we rush, a gloomy ridge, along: like the shower of the storm, when it pours on a narrow vale.